Health Emergencies

 A heart attack is normally characterized as severe chest pain, but may be indicated by a number of other, more subtle signs.
 Heart attacks affect men and women of all ages.
 Learn to recognize the signs and activate EMS immediately if you suspect someone may be suffering from a heart attack.

-The signs of a heart attack might include:
+The signs of a heart attack may include:

 • Chest discomfort—most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness, or pain.